ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 exchanged and the CPU cost of cryptographic computations.

 This document describes a method of encapsulation for binary HTTP messages
-{{BINARY}} using Hybrid Public Key Encryption (HPKE;
+{{BINARY}} using Hybrid Public Key Encryption (HPKE; {{!HPKE=RFC9180}}).
-{{!HPKE=I-D.irtf-cfrg-hpke}}).
 This protects the content of both requests and responses and enables a deployment architecture that can separate the identity of a requester from the request.

 Though this scheme requires that servers and proxies (called relays in this document) explicitly support it, this design represents a performance improvement over options